prachigauriar/Task/README.md

 `‑main` method, or use one of its two built-in subclasses, `TSKBlockTask` and `TSKSelectorTask`.

 Subclassing makes sense if you need to repeatedly run tasks that perform the same type of work.
-For example, if your app repeatedly broke an image into multiple tiles and then processed those tiles in the same way, you might create a `TSKTask` subclass called `ProcessImageTileTask` that could be executed on each tile concurrently.
-Your subclass would override `‑main` to perform your work and, if successful, invoke `‑finishWithResult:` to indicate that you finished your work successfully.
-If you couldn’t complete your work due to some error, you would instead invoke `‑failWithError:`.
+For example, if your app repeatedly breaks an image into multiple tiles and then processes those tiles in the same way, you might create a `TSKTask` subclass called `ProcessImageTileTask` that can be executed on each tile concurrently.
+Your subclass would override `‑main` to perform your work and, if successful, invoke `‑finishWithResult:` on itself to indicate that the work was successful.
+If you couldn’t complete the processing work due to some error, you would instead invoke `‑failWithError:`.

 ```objc
 @implementation ProcessImageTileTask

 - (void)main